 Before comparing costs side-by-side, it’s important to understand the various factors that influence cost.

 When planning to haul the debris yourself, consider the following:

-- Is the trailer or truck large enough to handle the load?
-Will multiple trips be required to complete the cleanup?
+- Is my trailer or truck big enough to handle the debris I have?

-|Cost Factor||Rent a Dumpster||Haul Waste Yourself|
+|Cost Factor||Dumpster Rental||Hauling Waste Yourself|

 |Fuel Costs (assuming 30 miles to landfill)||$0||$30 ($0.50 per mile)|

 |Roundtrips Required||$0||$30 (Two trips assuming 5-10 cubic yards per trailer load)|

 |Transport/Unloading Time (2 hrs.)||$0||$80 (conservatively assuming your time is worth $40/hr.)|

 |Overage Fees||$50/ton (potentially)||$0|